Xyce/Xyce/INSTALL.md

 ### Windows

-Compiling Xyce on Windows is not a small task at the moment, since Windows does not have a package manager equivalent.
+Compiling Xyce on Windows is not a small task at the moment, primarily because Windows does not have a package manager equivalent.
 Internally, we use the Intel compiler suite with the Intel [Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html) (MKL).
 The MKL provides the BLAS, LAPACK and FFT capabilities (removing the need for FFTW).
 At the beginning of 2021, Intel rebranded their tool chains as the [oneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html) Toolkits, and now make them available for free.

-We have not yet tried using oneAPI, so we cannot yet give advice on how to use it.
+We have not yet tried using oneAPI, so we cannot give advice on how to use it.
 One should be able to use the [oneAPI Base Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit.html), which supplies C, C++ and Fortran compilers, along with the MKL.
 Installing the standalone [Microsoft C++ Build